1. Academic Validation

 Abstract

 Members of the B-cell lymphoma (Bcl-2) protein family regulate mitochondrial outer membrane permeabilization (MOMP), a phenomenon in which mitochondria become porous and release death-propagating complexes during the early stages of Apoptosis.
 Pro-apoptotic Bcl-2 proteins oligomerize at the mitochondrial outer membrane during MOMP, inducing pore formation.
 Of current interest are endogenous factors that can inhibit pro-apoptotic Bcl-2 mitochondrial outer membrane translocation and oligomerization.
 A mitochondrial-derived peptide, Humanin (HN), was reported being expressed from an alternate ORF in the mitochondrial genome and inhibiting Apoptosis through interactions with the pro-apoptotic Bcl-2 proteins.
 Specifically, it is known to complex with Bax and BID.
 We recently reported the fibrillation of HN and Bax into β-sheets.
 Here, we detail the fibrillation between HN and BID.
-These fibers were characterized using several spectroscopic techniques, Protease fragmentation with mass analysis, and EM.
+These fibers were characterized using several spectroscopic techniques, protease fragmentation with mass analysis, and EM.
 Enhanced fibrillation rates were detected with rising temperatures or pH values and the presence of a detergent.
 BID fibers are similar to those produced using BAX; however, the structures differ in final conformations of the Bcl-2 proteins.
 BID fibers display both types of secondary structure in the fiber, whereas Bax was converted entirely to β-sheets.
-The data show that two distinct segments of BID are incorporated into the fiber structure, whereas other portions of BID remain solvent-exposed and retain helical structure.
+The data show that two distinct segments of BID are incorporated into the fiber structure, whereas Other portions of BID remain solvent-exposed and retain helical structure.
 Similar analyses show that anti-apoptotic BCL-xL does not form fibers with humanin.
 These results support a general mechanism of sequestration of pro-apoptotic Bcl-2 proteins into fibers by HN to inhibit MOMP.

 Keywords